 INDIANAPOLIS — There was no announcement for his arrival.
-Missouri's Michael Sam merely strode up to the podium and announced himself to the assembled media at the NFL scouting combine on Saturday.
+Missouri DE Michael Sam merely strode up to the podium and announced himself to the assembled media at the NFL scouting combine.

 "Good afternoon, my name is Michael Sam.
 I play football for the University of Missouri," he said.